TheBigBlase/IFT729/README.md

 Student project for IFT729 (aka real time systems)

 # front end
 front end is in `src/front-end`.
-Run `npm install socket.io express` to install libs. run with `node ./server.js` in `src/front-end` to run front end.
+Run `npm install express` to install required modules. run with `node ./server.js` in `src/front-end` to run front end.
-Check `localhost:3000/drawer` or `localhost:3000/guesser` to load relevent pages.
+Check `localhost:3000/` to load relevent pages.

 # backend
-since for now front end will rely on websocket, ZMQ seems reasonable to use.
+since for now front end will rely on websocket, with a fully async, signle threaded (for now) management.
-It would be easy to understand and prototype.
-On the otherside, boost::asio would be very powerful.

-Its buildable w/ cmake, go where you wanna build (eg, `src/backend/build`) and run `cmake <../> -DCMAKE_BUILD_TYPE={Debug,Release}` where `../` points to the dir where `CMakeLists.txt` is.
+It uses boost.

+We used cmake to build this project.
+To build it, go where where `CMakeLists.txt` is (ie, `src/backend`) and run `cmake ./ -Bbuild`.
+To run it, go to the build dir and run the executable `guessMyDraw` (if build on release mode).
+Then, interact with it through the front end.

-After that, we might try to implement faster protocol, (we _have_ to do real time after all)
+After that, we __might__ (update: we dont have time) try to implement faster protocol, (we _have_ to do real time after all)

 choices we have (for frontend):